 How and when did you start to work with this in a serious manner?

 Who said that I had ever become serious in life or business?
-Yes, sometimes serious, only when it is easier for me to be serious than to explain to people that I am not kidding.
+Perhaps sometimes, only when it is easier for me to be serious than to explain to people that I am not kidding.
 We do not have to take everything seriously in order to do the job well.

 What do you do at the moment?
 Any special project?

 I am putting the pieces together.
-There are various pieces.
+A variety of them.
 There are those concerning work and more than a dozen countries and teams which I work with.
 Those that are not related to the business are the points connecting the city of my life, my desires and abilities, my mind and my feelings, my (un)reasonable attachment to people, jobs or city…

 A recommendation for those who think about starting and running a creative business in Central and Eastern Europe?